shotover/shotover-proxy/docs/src/source-types.md

   # * when true: the connection is dropped.
   # * when false: the connection will wait until a connection can be made within the limit.
   hard_connection_limit: false

+  #  Timeout in seconds after which to terminate an idle connection.
+This field is optional, if not provided, idle connections will never be terminated.
+  # timeout: 60
 ```

 ## MPSC